vitobotta/hetzner-k3s/README.md

 To check the upgrade progress, run `watch kubectl get nodes -owide`.
 You will see the masters being upgraded one per time, followed by the worker nodes.

+NOTE: if you haven't used the tool in a while before upgrading, you may need to delete the file `cluster_config.yaml.example` in your temp folder to refresh the list of available k3s versions.

 ### What to do if the upgrade doesn't go smoothly